About Imaggeo

 About EGU

-It is a non-profit international union of scientists with over 11,000 members from all over the world.
-Membership is open to individuals who are professionally engaged in or associated with geosciences, planetary and space sciences, and related studies, including students and retired seniors.
+It is a non-profit international union of scientists with about 19,500 members from all over the world.
+Membership is open to individuals who are professionally engaged in or associated with geosciences and planetary and space sciences and related studies, including students and retired seniors.

-The EGU has a portfolio of diverse scientific journals journals, which use an innovative open-access format, and organises a number of topical meetings, and education and outreach activities.
-Its annual General Assembly is the largest and most prominent European geosciences event, attracting over 11,000 scientists from all over the world.
-The meeting’s sessions cover a wide range of topics, including volcanology, planetary exploration, the Earth’s internal structure and atmosphere, climate change and renewable energies.
+The EGU publishes a number of diverse scientific journals, which use an innovative open access format, and organises topical meetings, and education and outreach activities.
+It also honours scientists with a number of awards and medals.
+The annual EGU General Assembly is the largest and most prominent European geosciences event, attracting over 21,000 scientists from all over the world in the year 2024.
+The meeting’s sessions cover a wide range of topics, including volcanology, planetary exploration, the Earth’s internal structure and atmosphere, climate, as well as energy and resources.

 Find out more about the EGU on: